Professor of Film Practice,

 Transforming Educational Practice in Autism, Birmingham University

 Dr Damian Milton, project consultant, is a member of the Transforming Educational Practice in Autism research project at Birmingham University, and part-time Lecturer in Intellectual and Developmental Disability at the Tizzard Centre, University of Kent.
-Milton is an autism scholar whose focus is the meaningful participation of people with autism in the research process.
+Milton is an autism scholar whose focus is the meaningful participation of autistic people in the research process.
 He has unique access to groups and individuals within the autistic community and is Chair of the Participatory Autism Research Collective (PARC).
 He works part-time for the National Autistic Society (NAS) as Head of Autism Knowledge and Expertise and sits on the scientific and advisory committee for Research Autism.

 Dr Milton brings extensive expertise in participatory practice in autism research.
 He will help coordinate and co-deliver the workshops in years 1 and 2, and he will also act as an on-set advisor in year 3.
 In year 4 Dr Milton will co-organise an event involving members of NAS and PARC to respond to a discussion paper on models of participation in autism research co-authored by Eastwood and Harbord reflecting on the process and suggesting further steps for the development of this work.